spack/spack/lib/spack/spack/cmd/installer/README.md

 Windows Explorer (this may require you to Run as Administrator).
 If a warning appears that Python is not in your path, which can happen if you installed Python from the website instead of Windows Store, add it in now.
+You will also need to add the CMake executable provided by Visual Studio to your path as well, the path to which will look something like:

+``C:\Program Files (x86)\Microsoft Visual Studio\<year>\<distribution>\Common7\IDE\CommonExtensions\Microsoft\CMake\CMake``

+**IMPORTANT**: If you use Tab to complete any part of this path, the console will automatically add quotation marks to the start and the end since it will see the spaces and want to parse the whole of it as a string.
+This is incorrect for our purposes so before submitting the command, ensure that the quotes are removed.
+You will encounter configuration errors if you fail to do this.

 ``spack_cmd.bat`` will produce a DOS console window.
 Navigate to your ``spack_install`` directory (i.e. where you placed ``spack_cmd.bat``), and